RevMask/Achiever/commands_general.md

 *aliases:* kb, what, whatis, what_is
 Information for various things.
 If no subject is given, will give a list of available subjects.

+**ism**
+Returns a random title, institution, and ministry from ISM.co, with link to the website.

 **joined [user]**
 *aliases:* userjoin, uj
 Tells you when you joined and how long you've been a member.
 Admins and mods can check another user's join date.